verilator/verilator/docs/guide/exe_verilator.rst

      expressions into sub-expressions to avoid error C1009, and breaking deep blocks into functions to avoid error C1061.

+.. option:: --compiler-include <header-path>

+   Specifies additional headers to be included in the final PCH header.
+   It is required to add them to this header, due to compilers' limitation that allow only one precompiled header per compilation.
+   Use this instead of ::vlopt:`-CFLAGS` with `-include <header-path>`.

 .. option:: --converge-limit <loops>

    Rarely needed.
 Specifies the maximum number of runtime iterations